 In the typical enterprise, about 90% of SSH keys are no longer used.
 They are access that was not properly terminated when people left.
 They grant access into disaster recovery systems, into backup systems, from test/development into production, and from personal user accounts to system accounts without a password.

-Some enterprises have over 5,000,000 automated logins using SSH.
-That's over 2 billion logins per year.
+We have surveyed lartge enterprises that have over 5,000,000 recurring automated logins using SSH (over 2 billion logins per year).
 There is nothing wrong with that, but just illustrates that the keys also fill critical business functions.

 Spreading Throughout the Enterprise

 SSH keys can be used to spread an attack server-to-server, data center to data center.
 Penetrate a server, read private keys from the server, use the keys to penetrate other servers.
 Repeat.
 Using vulnerabilities to gain local root helps read all keys from a server.